grizzlysmit/pack/README.md

 Recommended Usage
 -----------------

-It is recommended that you use the following command line to get pretty much everything in your start plugin
+It is recommended that you use the following command line to get pretty much everything in you could desire in the starting point of your plugin/extension.

 ```bash
 pack.raku plugin new <key> --prefs --schema-file --podirs --force